Ideamaxwu/BADBroker/README.md

 ### Run the broker ###
+* First, you need to setup the Asterix backend (install it from BAD enable asterix branch).
+Run `brokersetup.aql` from the Asterix web console.
+Note that the script contains the `dataverse` name of your application as well as the broker location.
+Change them as per your application needs.

+* Then, setup your application datasets, functions and channels as shown in example file `1' and run the script through the Asterix web console.

-* Start by `python3 BADWebserver.py` located at directory `broker`.
+* Once, the Asterix backend is ready, start the broker by `python3 BADWebserver.py` located at directory `broker`.
 The broker is based on `tornado` framework in python3.

 ## register ##
 ```